OKperry/OKperry.github.io/_posts/2021-08-22-Agent-Sudo-Write-UP.md

 Now we can connect to the ftp server.
 Ftp -p [ip] [port] - ftp -p 10.10.224.138 21.
 Once we are connected we will see the following -
 ![image-20210821122744945](/assets/thm-agent-wu/image-20210821122744945.png)

-Now I will use the get command to make a local copy of each file to perform fruther analyis.
+Now I will use the "get" command to make a local copy of each file to perform further analyis.
 If we print the txt file we will see the following -

 ![image-20210821123249537](/assets/thm-agent-wu/image-20210821123249537.png)